 Pivotal Tracker is another project management tool made for software development, and it’s a great, lightweight tool.

-Pivotal is very simple to use for agile development and works well if you like the Kanban/iteration concepts.
+It is very simple to use for agile development and works well if you like the Kanban/iteration concepts.
 Developers tend to like it a lot.
 But it is not a great issue tracking system.
 If you start adding bugs to it, the project backlog and icebox quickly become very large.

 Key Features of Pivotal Tracker 👍

-- Very In-depth: The program was clearly made for and by software developers, and the program’s workflow process is excellent.
+- Very in-depth: The program was clearly made for and by software developers, and the program’s workflow process is excellent.

 Shortcomings of Pivotal Tracker 🤔